 - Before cleaning the system, install a temporary bypass line between the main supply and return water headers of both chilled and condenser water systems when possible.
 Open the main header bypass lines to divert the initial water flow around the module heat exchangers until you are confident the circulating water is mostly pure. - 2.
+Provided main header bypass lines are installed, close all water isolation valves inside all modular chillers equipped with manual or automatic water isolation valves.
+If the modules are NOT equipped with water isolation valves, we recommend installing 3-way main header bypass valves so the initial water flow bypasses all module heat exchangers.

-Provided main header bypass lines are installed, close all water isolation valves inside all modular chillers. - 3.
-It is mandatory to run the pumps with the strainers in place (see Starting the Pumps section for proper pump startup).
+- It is mandatory to run the pumps with the strainers in place (see Starting the Pumps section below for proper pump startup).
 All external hydronic branches should be open to all devices in the system. - 4.
 Pressure drop across the strainer must be observed and as pressure change reaches 50% of the initial read, strainers must be isolated and cleaned. - 5.
-Open all water isolation valves inside each module.
+Open all water isolation valves inside each module equipped with manual or automatic water isolation valves (see step 6 for modules NOT equipped with water valves).
+If bypass lines are not installed (described in step 1) it is recommended to drain out the initial fill of water to help flush out debris.
 Close off the main header bypass lines referred to in step 1 and open the flow to the main water headers.
+Repeat steps 3 and 4 until there is no more debris being collected by the strainers. - 6.
+If bypass lines are not installed (described in step 1) and the modules are NOT equipped with water isolation valves, it is recommended to drain out the initial fill of water to help flush out debris.
+Remove and clean the strainers before refilling and purging the system again.
 Repeat steps 3 and 4 until there is no more debris being collected by the strainers.